Clubs and Activities 2019-2020

 Key Club Sarah Burd

 Key Club is the oldest and largest service program for high school students.
-What makes Key Club so successful is the fact that it is a student-led organization that teaches leadership through serving others.
+What makes Key Club so successful is that it is a student-led organization that teaches leadership through service.
 Members of the Kiwanis International family, Key Club members build themselves as they build their schools and communities.
 Today, Key Club exists on more than 5,000 high school campuses, primarily in the United States and Canada.

 The overall goal of the Advanced Placement Laureate Program is to provide a rigorous academic course of study and to challenge and recognize high-achieving students.
 Although centered on Advanced Placement courses, the program encompasses other activities that enhance a student’s general background and preparation for higher education.
 The program assumes each candidate’s exceptional motivation, aptitude, and achievement while encouraging high levels of integration of ideas and application of skills.
 The Laureate Club has formed to coach and support the students as they work toward the Laureate Diploma or Laureate Certificate.

 The Literary Club consists of the writers, artists, and editors of Naples High School’s biannual, student-created literary magazine.

 The Collier County Mock Trial competition is sponsored by the Collier County Bar Association and the school district and is held during the first weekend in February.
 Students in grades 9 - 12 may compete as part of a 6 – 8 member team.
 Naples High attempts to field two teams in the competition.
 Community attorneys generously volunteer their time to assist in the legal preparation of the teams.
 Winning teams then compete in a regional competition sponsored by the Twentieth Judicial Circuit Court and the winner of that event continues to compete at the State Level.
 The Collier County Mock Trial Program offers substantial scholarships to the winning students and has been held since 1983.
 The Mock Trial case can be found at www.flrea.org.